 - Work especially well for sporting activities that require a combination of control of the foot and cushioning, for example; basketball and netball players of all levels.

 We are kicking off 2021 with an exciting addition to our clinic services.
-Geelong & Bellarine Podiatry are the first in our region to offer Clearanail, a clinically proven treatment for fungal nail.
+Geelong Podiatry is the first in our region to offer Clearanail, a clinically proven treatment for fungal nail.